-6. Explain how Allied bombing campaigns affected the German war effort during the Second World War.
+6. Explain why the American people responded positively to US involvement in the Second World War.
 (10)

 Assessment Objectives AO1: Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
 [5] AO2: Explain and analyse historical events and periods studied using second order historical concepts.
 [5] Additional Guidance The 'Indicative content' is an example of historically valid content; any other historically valid content is acceptable and should be credited in line with the levels of response.
 The 'Indicative content' shown is not a full exemplar answer, but exemplifies the sophistication expected at each level.
 No reward can be given for wider knowledge of the period that remains unrelated to the topic in the question.